tarantool/docker/README.md

 transaction logs.
 In other words, it will become a slave.
 For a multi-master configuration, other participating instances of Tarantool should be started with the same `TARANTOOL_REPLICATION`.
-(NB: applicable only to versions later than 1.7)
+(NB: Applicable only to versions later than 1.7.)

 Example: